A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Experimental evaluation

-The experiments were conducted using Sun Java JDK v1.6.0 on an Intel Xeon E5430 machine at 2.66GHz with 8GB of RAM using a single processor only.
-The reported running times are average values over $5$ runs.
 We have reimplemented a variation of the graphlet kernel taking connected induced subgraphs with three vertices and discrete vertex and edge labels into account.
 The only possible features are triangles and paths of length two.
 Graph canonization is realized by selecting the lexicographically smallest string obtained by traversing the graph and concatenating the observed labels.
 Our implementation is similar to the approach used by~\citet{Shervashidze2011} as extension of the original graphlet kernel~\citep{Shervashidze2009} to the domain of labeled graphs.
 We refer to this method as graphlet kernel in the following.
 We compared the graphlet kernel to the connected subgraph matching kernel taking only connected subgraphs on three vertices into account.
 In order not to penalize the running time of the connected subgraph matching kernel by additional automorphism computations, the weight function does not consider the number of automorphisms \citep[Theorem 2]{Kriege2012} and, consequently, not the same kernel values are computed.

+The experiments were conducted using Sun Java JDK v1.6.0 on an Intel Xeon E5430 machine at 2.66GHz with 8GB of RAM using a single processor only.
+The reported running times are average values over $5$ runs.